dsilvestro/PyRate/tutorials/pyrate_tutorial_bdnn.md

 * `-resample`: Number of post-burnin MCMC samples (using all by default).

 * `-BDNN_nsim_expected_cv`: Number of constant diversification simulations to obtain the expected variation in species-time specific speciation and extinction rates (default: 100).
+The postprocessing step of getting the expected rate variation is ommitted when set to 0.

 * `-BDNN_pred_importance_nperm`: Sets the number of feature permutations (default: 100).